 - International Banks which mostly deal with Foreign customers or businesses outside Malta borders

-Top Banks in Malta
+List of Top 10 Banks in Malta

 #1.
 Bank of Valletta

-This bank was previously known as National Bank of Malta with its headquarters in Santa Venera.
+This bank was previously known as the National Bank of Malta with its headquarters in Santa Venera.
 It is the oldest and largest financial service providers with specialized services in Retail and Commercial Banking.
 It has representative offices in Italy, Australia and Belgium.
 The bank of Valletts was established in 1974 with employee strength in excess of 1500.
 Apart from traditional banking services of accepting deposits and giving loans, they also offer:

 - Life Insurance and Retirement products